aminafarajieva/Parser/README.md

-Webscraper to parse products with details via Python's BeautifulSoup4 library and results autosave to .csv file
+Webscraper to parse products with details from kivano.kg/noutbuki via Python's BeautifulSoup4 library and results autosave to .csv file